ssanj/babyloncandle/posts/2015-08-20-how-add-custom-descriptions-to-scalatest-assertion-failures.md

 comments: true
 ---

 [This had me stumped for a while](http://stackoverflow.com/questions/6451530/how-to-show-custom-failure-messages-in-scalatest).
-Here's a few of ways to do it:
+Here's a few ways to do it:

 ## Using assert ##